jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         prevalence of caries, periodontal diseases and oral neoplasms.</p>\n"
     - question: What is bacterial plaque?
-      answer: "<p>Dental or bacterial plaque is a white-yellowish sticky substance that easily adheres to teeth and accumulates many species of microbes (aerobic and anaerobic) within an intercellular matrix of organic origin.
+      answer: "<p>Dental or bacterial plaque is a white-yellowish sticky substance that easily adheres to teeth and accumulates many species of microbes <em>(aerobic and anaerobic)</em> within an intercellular matrix of organic origin.
 The plaque is formed from food debris that has not been removed and that serve as a perfect substrate for colonization and multiplication of bacteria.
 The importance of its control lies in the fact that it is the main cause of the two most common infections of the oral cavity: dental caries and periodontal disease.</p>\n"
     - question: How is it different from calculus or dental tartar?
       answer: "<p>Dental calculus, also known as dental stone or dental tartar, is the result of solidification of the bacterial plaque by the precipitation